aredn/documentation/arednGettingStarted/node_admin.rst

 Password
   Typically passwords may contain the characters ``a-z``, ``A-Z``, ``0-9``, period ``.``, dash ``-``, underscore ``_``, exclamation ``!``, and tilde ``~``.
 Avoid Linux-reserved characters, including but not limited to ``#``, ``$``, ``&``, ``*``, ``<``, ``>``.
 Enter the new password again in the *Retype Password* box to verify it is correct.
 You can click the *eye* icon at the right of the password fields to toggle between hidden and visible text.
 Be sure to remember or record the new password so you can use it for any future administrative tasks on the node.

-Addition options will be displayed when you click **Advanced Options**.
+Additional options will be displayed when you click **Advanced Options**.

 .. image:: _images/admin-name-security-2.png
   :alt: Admin Name and Security Advanced Options